Atrix256/SampleZoo/src/families/_2d/samples/irrational_numbers/samples.md

-This extends the concept of irrational numbers from 1d to 2d
+This extends the concept of irrational numbers from 1d to 2d.

+Check out the 1d irratonal number sequence page for an explanation of the basic idea:
 [1D Irrational Number Sequences](../../../2d/output/_1d/samples/irrational_numbers/page.md)

-There are currently only two 2d irrational number sequence implementations:
+There are currently two 2d irrational number sequence implementations:
 * R2
 * R2 Jittered